joxad/easydatabinding/README.md

 ## Thanks

-Very useful lib I use :
+Very useful lib used in easydatabinding :

 https://github.com/evant/binding-collection-adapter/

+If you want to use it without easydatabinding , just add this compile "me.tatarka.bindingcollectionadapter2:bindingcollectionadapter:2.0.1" compile "me.tatarka.bindingcollectionadapter2:bindingcollectionadapter-recyclerview:2.0.1"

 It handles the databinding inside the recyclerview => No adapter to write :)